likamonsavad/Pakkie_Duino/README.md

-# pakkie_duino
+# Introduction to Optimization
-Things Related to Arduino and TinyML
+I'm working on understanding about optimixation